 Two years later, Earl Little was found dead on the trolley tracks in town after a streetcar ran over him.
-Dispite the police report that Earl's death was an accident, Malcolm strongly believed that his father was killed by the Black Legion who placed his father's body on the tracks to make it look like an accident.
+Despite the police report that Earl's death was an accident, Malcolm strongly believed that his father was murdered by the Black Legion who placed his father's body on the tracks to make it look like an accident.
 Following Earl's death, Malcolm's mother, Louise Little, tried to support her eight children on her own.
 Malcolm started stealing food and candy from neighborhood stores to support his brothers and sisters.
 After being caught a few too many times, a local court ruled that Louise was unable to control Malcolm and had him removed from her care and placed in a friendly white couple's home who knew Louise.
-Two years later, Louise, due to severe stress in raising her children, suffered a nervous breakdown and was committed to the state mental hospital where she remained for the remaining 26 years of her life.
+Two years later, on account of severe stress in raising her children, Louise suffered a nervous breakdown and was committed to the state mental hospital where she remained for the remaining 26 years of her life.

-After finishing 8th grade, Malcolm dropped out of school and traveled to Boston where his older sister, Ella, lived.
-After a few years, Malcolm moved to New York City where, to support himself, he became a numbers runner, a drug dealer, even a pimp.
-He wore zoot suits and dyed his hair red, which earned him the nickname 'Detroit Red.'
+After finishing eighth grade, Malcolm dropped out of school and traveled to Boston where his older sister, Ella, resided.
+After several years, Malcolm moved to New York City where, to support himself, he became a numbers runner, a drug dealer, even a pimp.
+He wore zoot suits and dyed his hair red, which earned him the nickname "Detroit Red".
 He relocated to Boston again where he organized a robbery ring that was uncovered by the police in 1946, and he was sentenced to eight to 10 years in prison.
 Malcolm used the time behind bars to educate himself in the prison library where he learned the fundamentals of grammar and increased his vocabulary.
 It was here that a few inmates introduced Malcolm to a new religion and movement, The Nation of Islam.
 Malcolm's younger brother, Reginald, already a member, visited him and told him about Islam and about Allah.
-Much of what Reginald said confused Malcolm, but two phrase took root in his head, "The white man is the devil" and "The black man is the brainwashed."
+Much of what Reginald said confused Malcolm, but two phrases took root in his head, "The white man is the devil" and "The black man is the brainwashed".
 Malcolm learned that if he wanted to join, he would have to accept its theology and submit completely to its founder and leader, Elijah Muhammad.

 In the early 1960s, Malcolm learned of paternity suits filed by two women of the Nation of Islam who worked for Elijah Muhammad as his secretaries.
 Determined to get to the bottom of the rumors about Elijah Muhammad, Malcolm met with the two women and later privately with Elijah Muhammad who did not deny the accusations against him as he did publicly but justified his actions by comparing his with other Biblical figures as David and Noah who suffered from "moral lapses".
 Elijah's response left Malcolm dissatisfied and contributed to his growing disenchantment with the Nation of Islam.